JustinPatenaude/balticathletics/promotions.md

     - 6" diameter
     - Made of expanded polypropylene (EPP)
     - Eco-friendly
-- title: York 76000 High-Density Roll Mat - 24" x 72"
-  image: "/2020-03-07 12.30.18.jpg"
-  price: 18
-  description: |-
-    - Extra-thick foam for a safe and comfortable workout
-    - Heavy-duty vinyl makes cleaning and sanitizing easy
-    - Thick, nylon handles make it easy to transport
-    - Rolls up for convenient storage
-    - Perfect for any type of floor exercises
-    - Reduces pressure on the back during exercise and is excellent for physical therapy
 - title: Easton Z5 Batting Helmet - Senior
   image: "/2020-04-11 14.36.02.jpg"
   price: 39